eventflow/EventFlow/Documentation/basics/aggregates.md

 ## Applying events

-Currently, EventFlow has three methods of applying events to the aggregate when emitted or loaded from the event store.
+Currently, EventFlow has four methods of applying events to the aggregate when emitted or loaded from the event store.
 Which you choose is up to you.
 Implementing `IEmit<SomeEvent>` is the most convenient, but will expose public `Apply` methods.

 - Create a method called `Apply` that takes the event as an argument.
 To get the method signature right, implement the `IEmit<SomeEvent>` on your aggregate.
 This is the default fallback, and you will get an exception if no other strategies are configured.
 Although you *can* implement `IEmit<SomeEvent>`, it's optional.
 The `Apply` methods can be `protected` or `private`.
 - Create a state object by inheriting from `AggregateState<,,>` and registering it using the protected `Register(...)` in the aggregate root constructor.